ni/install-systemlink-enterprise/release-notes/2024-04/Drop-workorder-database.md

 - Administrator has permission to scale deployments

-- If the SystemLink Enterprise deployment uses in-cluster, per-service mongo databases
+- If the SystemLink Enterprise deployment uses in-cluster, per-service MongoDB replica sets.

   - Administrator has command line access to pods via `kubectl exec`.

-- If the SystemLink Enterprise deployment uses an external mongo database
+- If the SystemLink Enterprise deployment uses an external MongoDB instance.

   - Local bash shell with `mongosh` installed

-  - Network connectivity to the mongo database
+  - Network connectivity to the external MongoDB instance.

   - MongoDB connection string w/ credentials for an account that has permission to drop the `workorders` database